U.S. — U.S.S.R. // OPS UNCLASSIFIED · TRAINING

 Phases of a round

-- Tribunal — Each surviving player casts one accusation.
-Votes are revealed ballot-by-ballot—then a verdict removes someone from the operation.
+4. Tribunal — Each surviving player casts one accusation.
+Votes are revealed ballot-by-ballot; then a verdict removes someone from the operation.
+Soviet assets may finalize Poison the punch for the next mission during this phase when ballots are open.

-- Next round — If neither side has won, the cell starts another mission.
+5. Next round — If neither side has won, survivors acknowledge and the cell receives a fresh briefing block before the next mission.

 How Soviet assets operate

-- Cell progress — The side mission only advances when every Soviet asset still in the game has logged their assignment.
+• Cell progress — Strikes and scoring respect whether every Soviet asset still in the game has logged their assignment when the software requires it.

-- Poison the punch — Your cell votes on which loyal player to eliminate.
-Votes can be placed early, but elimination only resolves when the rules say the strike is allowed—typically once every asset has logged their mission for the round.
+• Poison the punch — Your cell votes on which loyal operative is eliminated when they next complete a mission.
+You can vote early; the elimination resolves when the strike is allowed—after every Soviet asset has logged for that round.
+Plurality wins; ties may be broken at random.

-- Ties — If votes tie for who gets poisoned, the operation may break ties at random—do not assume mercy.
+• Ties — If poison votes tie at resolution time, the operation may pick at random—do not assume mercy.

 How loyal operatives fight back